olcf/NewUserQuickStart/Frontier/README.md

 ## Hands-on Finding Jupyter terminal (Subil)
 If you do not have an ssh terminal:
 1. Open and tab on your browser and direct it to https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#access.

-2. Then follow the directions there to access the moderate Jupyter hub if you are a Frontier of summit user.
-IF you are using Odo or Ascent follow the directions for the Open Jupyer hub.
-In either case, choose one of the cpu labs.
+2. Then follow the directions there to access the moderate Jupyter hub if you are a Frontier or Summit user.
+IF you are using Odo or Ascent follow the directions for the Open Jupyter hub.
+In either case, choose one of the CPU labs.
 3. Once you are in, find the "terminal icon".
 Now you will be ready to do the first hands-on.

 There are many more uses for OLCF Jupyter Hub and you can find them in the Jupyter at OLCF guide. https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html